miserableoracle/Neutro-Blockchain-Prototype/doc/Assumptions.md

         - block_hash(es) are linked to block_height in /blocks/hash.dictionary

-Possible Optimisations:
+Possible Optimisations and also help wanted:
     -database
-        -rework to use something like mongodb
-    -make client smarter
+        -restructure all the db stuff so we acually have a database -rework to use something like mongodb (or maybe something that is "light" and not so powerfull as mongodb) -make client smarter
         -start mining wehn not all shards are there (because 2/3 +1 shards are a valid block) -rework consensus so that there is no downtime for tx throuput while mining main block